ticket-tiger/ticket-management-system/README.md

 ## General Info

-Has your enterprise just released a new product?
-Would you like to hear feedback from your users to ensure they have a smooth experience?
-If you answered yes to these questions, then our Ticket Management System is the perfect product for you.
-Ticket Management System (or TMS) is a cloud-based issue tracking application where users can communicate any bugs they found using your product.
-Our user interface records an issue's title, category, and description which gives your company valuable information to resolve the bug as quickly as possible.
+This Ticket Management System (or TMS) is a cloud-based issue tracking application where users can communicate any bugs found within the product.
+User interface records the issue’s title, category, and the description which gives the company valuable information to resolve the bugs as quickly as possible.

 Users can create accounts to create new tickets and view their existing ones, however creating an account is not required to submit a ticket.
 Instead, the user just records their email address so you have a way of reaching them.